statikbe/laravel-chained-translator/README.md

 For instance, the default translations created by developers are written in the default Laravel `lang` directory in `resources/lang`, and the translations by the content manager are added to `resources/lang-custom`.
-When a translation key exists in the `resources\lang-custom` directory, this is preferred, otherwise we fallback to the default translations.
+When a translation key exists in the `resources/lang-custom` directory, this is preferred, otherwise we fallback to the default translations.

 The package works together with our [Laravel Nova Chained Translation Manager](https://github.com/statikbe/laravel-nova-chained-translation-manager) that provides a UI to let content managers edit translations.